boffinHouse/rawblock/sources/components/rb_form/README.md

 The form layout can be structured with form classes to create sections `form-section` and `form-subsection`, rows `form-row`, boxes `form-box` and fields `form-fields`.

+TIP: You can apply utility classes `use-column-group`, `use-gutters` and `use-size-*` to create your layout widths and space.

 <h3 class="docs-example-title">Classes</h3>

 | Class name | Description